Medication Search: Exjade

 How should I use this medication?

-The usual recommended starting dose of deferasirox is 10 mg to 30 mg per kilogram of body weight per day, depending on the individual.
+For the dispersible tablets or tablets for suspension, the usual recommended starting dose of deferasirox is 10 mg to 30 mg per kilogram of body weight per day, depending on the individual.
 Your doctor will determine the exact dosage that is appropriate for your circumstances.

 Do not use milk or carbonated beverages such as soda pop to dissolve the tablets.
 Milk slows down dissolution and carbonated beverages will foam up.